SophieDeBenedetto/stream_chat/blog.md

 end
 ```

-We query for the message to be deleted, execute a cal to delete that message from the database, and then tell the stream to delete the message its list.
+We query for the message to be deleted, execute a call to delete that message from the database, and then tell the stream to delete the message from its list.
 The call to `steam_delete` returns a socket with an assigns that looks something like this:

 ```elixir
 streams: %{